adamcstephens/profile-parts/README.md

 Simple NixOS or Home Manager profiles for [Flake Parts](https://flake.parts/)

 Flake Parts provides a module system for flakes.
-This flake provides modules wrappers around common configuration targets (e.g. nixosConfigurations or homeManagerConfigurations) to simplify their management.
+This flake provides modules wrappers around common configuration targets (e.g. nixosConfigurations or homeManagerConfigurations) to simplify managing multiple "profiles" in a single flake.

 ## Getting Started

-Add the necessary flake inputs to your `flake.nix`
+Add the necessary flake inputs to your `flake.nix`.
+This flake provides no inputs, so you will need to bring your own.

 ```nix
 {